eoghainam/fi2e-foundry/README.md

+#Fear Itself 2e for FoundryVTT

+Currently unusable.

+Uses the Gumshoe System by Pelgrane Press

+---

 # Boilerplate System

 This system is a boilerplate system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.